lwjglgamedev/vulkanbook/bookcontents/chapter-16/chapter-16.md

 }
 ```

-As it can be seen, we iterate over the meshes that are defined for each model, invoking the `loadMeshes` to properly upload the data to the staging buffers.
+As it can be seen, we iterate over the meshes that are defined for each model, invoking the `loadMeshes` to properly upload the data into the staging buffers.
 We also call the `loadAnimationData` method to load the animation data for each model (if present).
 After that, we check if there are mp textures loaded to load a default one (which is required for simplifying the render).
 Finally, we record the transfer commands from CPU accessible buffers to GPU only buffers and cleanup the staging buffers.

-The `StgBuffer` class, a `GlobalBuffers` inner class, allows us to use a temporary CPU accessible to a GPU only buffer:
+As it has been commented before, the `StgBuffer` class, a `GlobalBuffers` inner class, allows us to use a temporary CPU accessible to a GPU only buffer:
 ```java
 public class GlobalBuffers {
     ...